 Bro.
-Francis Mc Alpine spent his life assisting students, bargaining, collected debts, in fact he was a tremendous asset to his Community.
+Francis Mc Alpine spent his life assisting students, bargaining, collected debts.
+He was in fact a tremendous asset to his Community.
 He was a fluent Irish Speaker.

-John Mc Alpine was born on November 21st, 1843 at Keelogues, Castlebar, Co.
-Mayo.
+John Mc Alpine was born on 21st November 1843 at Keelogues, Castlebar, Co.
+Mayo,

-John Mc Alpine entered Blackrock 30 June 1862 as a result of picking up a piece of newspaper being blown along the road on which there was an advertisement published by Père Leman looking for vocations.
+John Mc Alpine entered Blackrock on 30th June 1862 as a result of picking up a piece of newspaper being blown along the road on which there was an advertisement published by Père Leman looking for vocations.
 He accepted this as a call from God; he was received with welcome by Père Leman.

-It was noted at his funeral that he and Fr Ebenrecht, with whom he had acted in concert for most of his life, came to Blackrock that same year of 1862, they died within a few months of one another.
+It was noted at Bro.
+Francis Mc Alpine’s funeral that he with Fr.
+Ebenrecht (whom he had acted in concert for most of his life) both arrived at Blackrock in the same year of 1862 but they died within a few months of one another.

-Tribute from Fr John T Murphy: a life – long friend; ‘likened him in his solidity, poverty and mortification, to the Irish monks of old.
+Tribute from Fr.
+John T Murphy: a life – long friend; ‘likened him in his solidity, poverty and mortification, to the Irish monks of old.
 He never spent a halfpenny on himself, rose early in the morning and went fasting on his errands in order to be able to receive Holy Communion at some church later.
 He was totally devoid of self respect, even in his manner of dress.’
-He also stated that “Fr Leman saw in this young man fine material for a religious and treated him from the start with affection and confidence.’’
+He also stated that ‘Fr Leman saw in this young man fine material for a religious and treated him from the start with affection and confidence.’